 These are the kinds of questions you need to know the answers to before you can be satisfied with what the MSP is giving you.

-Ask the MSP about their existing clients with other SMBs to get another perspective of what your vCIO relationship will likely look like.
+Ask the MSP about their existing relationships with other SMBs to get another perspective of what your vCIO relationship will likely look like.

 2. Technical Reporting for the Client

-As part of the vCIO’s close relationship with the client, you should be expecting periodic meetings between yourself and the vCIO in order to assess, reflect, and take action on the changing goals of your organization.
+As part of the vCIO’s close relationship with the client, you should also be expecting periodic meetings between yourself and the vCIO in order to assess, reflect, and take action on the changing goals of your organization.
 These should be determined by what you are comfortable with, but will typically take place on a quarterly basis.